SehejBakshi/detect-face-mask/README.md

 Right now, this works only for one person wearing a mask in a frame.
 So there's room for imorovement!

 ## Dataset
-The dataset here was made by @prajnasb.
+The dataset here was made by @prajnasb. <a href="https://github.com/prajnasb/observations">Prajna's Github Repo</a>
 This dataset consists of 1,376 images belonging to two classes:
 1. with_mask: 690 images
 2. without_mask: 686 images